 Several countries (including Canada, USA, Finland, Switzerland and India) are considering implementing some form of UBI, although it has yet to get past the pilot project stage.
 The general approach is to regard UBI as a replacement for the hodgepodge group of welfare support systems.
-No-one is considering a true UBI, as the payments are only considered to be made to those in need.
+Few pilots are considering a true UBI, as the payments are only considered to be made to those in need.
 There is a lot of controversy relating to the absence of control over the recipients, even though several studies have shown that most recipients would use the money for basic needs while looking for a job, or upgrading skills or education.

 While a UBI would eliminate most poverty by definition, its value to society would be far greater if it is seen as a wealth distribution system, reducing the increasing gap between the wealthy (the so-called 1%) and the rest of the world.
-That gap is caused, not so much by the greed of the wealthy (although there is much of that), but by the reducing value of human labour.
+That gap is caused, not so much by the greed of the wealthy (although there is much of that), but by the reducing value of human labor.
 In effect, the gap comes from entrepreneurs, who are investing and creating economic value while building their wealth, and workers, who are seeing their economic value deteriorate.

 The current trend towards paid-joblessness is creating a need for governments to make a major change in taxation.
 If fewer people are being paid to work, governments are going to have to find a replacement for their loss of revenue from income taxes.
 And then there is also the question of how to get money into the hands of people in order to maintain the economic cycle: